Dartspacephysiker/pyswipe/README.rst

 - Hall and Pedersen conductances (scalars)
 - Poynting flux (scalar)

-For questions and comments, please contact spencer.hatch at ift.uib.no
+For questions and comments, please contact spencer.hatch at uib.no

 Installation
 ------------